NoKra/PlusOne/README.md

 #### Short Term
 - Ability to browse and edit stored sentences
 - Ability to batch add sentences from a larger block of text
+- Adding support for file based images
+- Adding modifiers for search (e.g. only search source names, or only searching URLs etc.)

 #### Long Term
 - Implementation of SRS studying